docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 In addition to the required base cross-DOM functions, each message-enabled application can provide application-specific functionality to all scripts through a simple syntax.
-You can access exported functions in any script by prefixing the function name with the namespace specifier for the target application (see "Namespace specifiers" on page 193).
+You can access exported functions in any script by prefixing the function name with the namespace specifier for the target application (see :ref:`namespace-specifiers`).
 For example, Photoshop CS5 exports the photomerge function, so an Illustrator CS5 script can directly call photoshop.photomerge(files).
 The only difference between cross-DOM functions and the application-specific exported functions is that all applications expose the same set of cross-DOM functions, whereas each application exposes its own set